kubermatic/docs/content/kubermatic/master/upgrading/2.14_to_2.15/helm_2to3/_index.en.md

 Helm supports in-place migrations using the [2to3 plugin](https://github.com/helm/helm-2to3).
-The migration involves converting the Helm 2 release information (stored in ConfigMaps/Secrets in the Tiller namepace) to Helm 3 releases, cleaning up Helm 2 releases afterwards and then removing Tiller and its associated resources in the final step.
+The migration involves converting the Helm 2 release information (stored in ConfigMaps/Secrets in the Tiller namespace) to Helm 3 releases, cleaning up Helm 2 releases afterwards and then removing Tiller and its associated resources in the final step.

 During the migration, existing resources are not modified, so LoadBalancers will for example not